Content

 Looker Studio’s is flexible when working with multiple data sources.
 So it’s easy to visualize data from multiple sources on separate charts, tables or reports.
 This functionality proves valuable in collaborative projects, enabling diverse team members to access different data sources within the same report, or just within the same Looker Studio account.

 However, the data blending capabilities are pretty low.
-That is why it’s important to prepare your datasets carefully before you connect them to Looker Studio.
-Specifically, you need to ensure that your datasets are correctly formatted, cleaned, and structured.
+That is why preparing your datasets carefully before you connect them to Looker Studio is important.
+Specifically, you need to ensure that your datasets are correctly formatted, cleaned, and structured to display data in reports and widgets effectively.
 This pre-processing shields against inaccurate data representations, which could lead to misguided decision-making.

 Evolution of Data Sources in Looker Studio